 What do employers look for in the first place when they screen candidates?
-The typical answer would be their educational credentials, qualifications, experience and stuff like that.
+The typical answer would be their educational credentials, qualifications, experience, and more.
 What about soft skills?
 Surprisingly, some resumes may not even include them, but believe it or not, these are the skills that should matter the most to hiring managers while they scour for the best talent out there.
 Similarly, they are vital for job seekers because they enhance the chances of landing their dream jobs.
 Let’s elaborate!

 Soft Skills v/s Hard Skills: Which matters more?